How to Get to the Amalfi Coast from Naples

 If you're traveling by car, a piece of advice: be careful!

-During the months of July and August and on public holidays the road hugging the Amalfi Coast can be extremely busy and, as breathtaking as the scenery might be from your car window, spending hours stuck in a traffic jam under the Mediterranean sun is not much fun.
+During the months of July and August and on public holidays, the road hugging the Amalfi Coast can be extremely busy and spending hours stuck in a traffic jam under the Mediterranean sun is not much fun, no matter how breathtaking as the scenery might be from your car window,

 On the other hand, driving along the sinuous curves of the Amalfi Coast is an experience no driver should miss: it is not by chance that dozens of car companies have filmed advertisements here.